 Explosive detection machines used include X-ray machines and explosives trace-detection portal machines.
 Explosive detection machines can also be used for both carry on and checked baggage.
 These detect volatile compounds given off from explosives using gas chromatography.

 Another possible solutions for the next generation of airport security screening is computed tomography (CT) scanning – a similar technology to what is used for scans in hospitals.
+The concept: shoot 3D images of ever passenger item, the same way a CT scan swirls around the body to offer detailed imaging.
+By sampling each passenger item in 360°, security forces are able to better assess any potential threats, or hidden layers.

 “The conventional equipment simply doesn’t collect as much data as CT equipment.
 So a spinning source in a relatively similar amount of time will collect much more data about what it’s looking at compared to a conventional X-ray, which may have just one, two or three cameras that are taking a photo.
 So when you have more data about what it is you’re looking at, in this case bags, you’re simply able to do more things with that data in the same amount of time.”